ehrun32/FriendFiesta/README.md

 - Flask is a lightweight web framework for Python that is considered a "microframework."
 This is because it does not include any specific tools or libraries and is minimal in its design.
 It lacks a database abstraction layer, form validation, and other components that are commonly provided by third-party libraries.
 Flask's simplicity allows developers to build small, specific applications without being weighed down by unnecessary features.
 ### flask-socketio
 - Socket.IO integration for Flask applications.
 It is built over python-socketio which provides Python implementations of a Socket.IO client and server.

+## File Explanation
+### main.py
+- Calls the whole appilcation and start the web server

+### __init.py__
+- This file creates a new flask appication and import the necessary module.

+### database.py

+- Works as an sqlite database, it makes a table, closes a connection, creates a table just some basic query with SQL.
+- We will take the message by the date and time and returns it in a JSON format.
+- This will store all the messages.

+### views.py
+- This is wher all the routes, login, history and signout.

+### filter.py
+- A custom slice filter.

+### config.py
+- necessary requirements for the webserver.

 ## Flow of events

 <p align="center">